Ashfaqulla Khan

-Ashfaqulla Khan (22 October 1900 – 19 December 1927) was a freedom fighter and martyr in the Indian independence movement against British rule and the co-founder of the Hindustan Republican Association, later to become the Hindustan Socialist Republican Association.
+Ashfaqulla Khan (22 October 1900 – 19 December 1927) was an Indian freedom fighter and martyr in the Indian independence movement against British rule, and the co-founder of the Hindustan Republican Association, later to become the Hindustan Socialist Republican Association.

 Early life

-Khan was born in the Shahjahanpur district of the United Provinces to the Yusufzai Pathan landlord parents, Shafiq Ullah Khan and Mazharunissa.
+Khan was born in the Shahjahanpur district of the United Provinces and was of Pathan descent.
 He was the youngest among his five siblings.

-In 1918, while Khan was in the seventh standard, police raided his school and arrested the student Rajaram Bhartiya with regard to the Mainpuri Conspiracy, in which activists organised looting in Mainpuri to fund the publication of anti-colonial literature.
+In 1918, while Khan was in the seventh standard, police raided his school and arrested fellow student Rajaram Bhartiya with regard to the Mainpuri Conspiracy, in which activists organised looting in Mainpuri to fund the publication of anti-colonial literature.
 The arrest spurred Khan's engagement in revolutionary activities in the United Provinces.

 Khan met Ram Prasad Bismil, a revolutionary who was closely involved in the Mainpuri Conspiracy, through a friend.
 He soon became closely tied to Bismil and joined him in activities related to non-cooperation, the Swaraj Party, and the Hindustan Republican Association.
 Bismil and Khan were also both poets, with Khan writing Urdu poetry under the pseudonym Hasrat.
-It is said that the Britishers had to keep Bismil and Ashfaq in cells far away from each other because they would sing “Sarfaroshi ki tamanna ab hamare dil mein hai, dekhna hai zor kitna baazu-e-katil mein hai” and hear each other’s voices and then laugh triumphantly in the face of atrocities.
+It is said that the Britishers had to keep Bismil and Ashfaq in cells far away from each other because they would sing "Sarfaroshi ki tamanna ab hamare dil mein hai, dekhna hai zor kitna baazu-e-katil mein hai" and hear each other's voices and then laugh triumphantly in the face of atrocities.
 This irritated and broke the will of their oppressors.
 They chose each other and their fight for freedom and were hanged in the end, and happily so, after the trial for the Kakori rail dacoity.

 Like others in the Hindustan Republican Association, Khan was strongly inspired by Lenin and the Bolshevik Revolution in Russia.
 He expressed beliefs in the liberation of the poor and the rejection of capitalist interests.
 He also spoke against religious communalism, identifying it as a British tool to control the Indian population and prevent Indian independence.